PseudoKnight/CHDiscord/README.md

 Then add a Bot to it.
 Grab the "TOKEN" for the Bot that you'll use to connect this extension to Discord.
 Enable the `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` of the Privileged Gateway Intents.
 Finally, you'll need your server id, which you can get by right-clicking your server name in Discord and clicking "Copy ID".
+(only visible when developer mode is enabled in advanced user settings)

 ## Bot Functions